derrikdennis/Web-Design-Challenge/README.md

   * Displays a responsive table containg the data used in the visualizations.
   * The table must be a bootstrap table component
   * The data must come from exporting the `.csv` file as HTML.

+## Navigation Requirements

+The website must, at the top of every page, have a navigation menu that:

+* Has the name of the site on the left of the nva which allows users to return to the landing page.
+* Contains a dropdown on the right of the navbar named "Plots" which provides links to each of the visualization pages
+* Provides two more links on the right: "Comparisons" which links to the comparisons page and "Data" which links to the data page
+* Is responsive.
+The nav must have similar behavior as the pages

 ## Results